 THE CANDIDATE: The City of Bowie is seeking a proven and experienced professional to serve as its Assistant Director of Public Works.
-The successful candidate will have a background in public works operations, project management, and engineering.
+The successful candidate will have a background in public works operations, project or construction management, and engineering.
 This individual will be a skilled problem solver with the ability to communicate effectively with employees at all levels of the organization, as well as City residents.
 This person will have the ability to effectively supervise others and achieving excellent performance.

 The successful applicant will also possess the following attributes: